devnazir/loading-indicator/README.md

 Loading Indicator HOC for my personal react project.

 # loading-indicator HOC
 What is Loading Indicator?
-Actually, this project very simple, a HOC that is show loading at the top window. every time you scroll a window (vertically), the width of the loading indicator width will be increase
+Actually, this project very simple, the HOC will show a loading at the top window. every time you scroll a window (vertically), the width of the loading indicator width will be increase

 ### install
 ```